arisinwonderland/OODSpring22/README.md

 * Assignment 1: Setting up Replit and Git integration.
 Basic shell usage.
 * Assignment 2: Modification of Course.java for practice with ArrayLists and simple methods.
 Creation of Jug.java for practice with classes.
 * Assignment 3: Creation of Chia.java as further class practice.
+* Practice 1: Implementation of Car.java and Wheel.java according to given specifications.